ethouris/fmt/README.md

 alternative to C stdio and C++ iostreams.

-This version is a fork of the original {fmt} library with addition of the formatter tags, similar to iostream manipulators.
+This version is a fork of the original {fmt} library with addition of the formatter tags, similar to iostream manipulators, together with the on-demand formatting API.

 [Documentation](doc/index.rst)